antonkomarev/github-profile-views-counter/README.md

 If you want to see big numbers in your profile, deploy a standalone solution, and you will not need to write a bot and spam our server.
 Everybody knows that any counters could be faked.

-> A billion fake views doesn't make you a very popular person, it makes you a person with a billion number in the counter.
+> A billion fake profile views doesn't make you a very popular person, it makes you a person with a billion number in the counter.

 ### Create GitHub profile repository